neondatabase/website/content/docs/manage/overview.md

 ## Roles

 In Neon, roles are PostgreSQL roles.
 A role is required to create and access a database.
 A role belongs to a branch.
 There is no limit on the number of roles you can create.
 The primary branch of a Neon project is created with a role named for the Neon account that you registered with.
 For example, if you registered with a Google account for "Casey Smith", Neon creates a role named "Casey" in the primary branch.
 This role is the owner of the default `neondb` database in your project's primary branch.
-The primary branch is also created with a `web_access` role, which is used by the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).
 For more information, see [Manage roles](/docs/manage/roles).

 ## Databases